aligundogdu/GeoMagnet-Project/README.md

 I also designed a custom 3D magnet frame, into which I place each printed map slice — turning every visit into a physical keepsake.

+IMPORTANT: I recently created a repository named TerraSTL, which allows you to generate the same output locally as you would with map2stl.com.

 ---